MortgageMortgage Rates

 “Remember that timing the market is extremely difficult, if not outright impossible,” Channel cautions.
 “If you’re waiting to make a choice based on what you hope will happen instead of what’s already going on, you could end up missing out on a lot of good opportunities — even in today’s expensive housing market.”

-“For there to be an outright crash, we’d need to see the housing market flooded with homes for sale, and that probably won’t happen as long as homeowners can continue to afford their mortgages,” Channel said.
-Homeowners seem well-equipped to keep making payments, as evidenced by data that show a shrinking foreclosure inventory and a low rate of serious delinquencies, Channel added.
+“For there to be an outright crash, we’d need to see the housing market flooded with homes for sale, and that probably won’t happen as long as homeowners can continue to afford their mortgages,” Channel says.
+Homeowners seem well-equipped to keep making payments, as evidenced by data that show a shrinking foreclosure inventory and a low rate of serious delinquencies, he adds.

 The Federal Reserve’s monetary policy indirectly impacts fixed-rate mortgages, which are often tied to the 10-year U.S. Treasury bond yield.
 The Fed’s policies have a direct effect on loans with variable interest rates, including ARMs, credit cards and home equity lines of credit (HELOCs).